r1b/securedrop/docs/passphrases.rst

    -  The journalist's personal GPG key.

-The journalist will also need to have a two-factor authenticator, such as an Android or iOS device with Google Authenticator installed, or a YubiKey.
+The journalist will also need to have a two-factor authenticator, such as an Android or iOS device with FreeOTP installed, or a YubiKey.
 This means the journalist will also have the following
 credential: